-College Algebra - Honors
+College Algebra - Honors 2 Semesters

-2 Semesters Prerequisite: Meet minimum test scores set required by CCC College level algebra course, which includes a study of linear equations and inequalities, relations and
+Prerequisite: Meet minimum test scores set required by CCC

 College level algebra course, which includes a study of linear equations and inequalities, relations and functions, graphing of linear and quadratic functions, polynomial and rational functions, logarithmic and exponential functions, system of equations matrices, sequences and series, and other selected topics all of which are necessary for the study of calculus.
-Dual Credit with Lexington High School and Math 1150 College Algebra (3 credit hours) will be issued at successful completion by Central Community College.
+Dual Credit with Lexington High School and MATH 1150 College Algebra (3 credit hours) will be issued at successful completion by Central Community College.

-Pre-Calculus Grades 11-12 2 Semesters Prerequisite: Algebra I, Algebra II, Geometry
+Pre-Calculus Grades 11-12 2 Semesters

+Prerequisite: Algebra I, Algebra II, Geometry

 Pre-Calculus combines the trigonometric, geometric, and algebraic techniques needed to prepare students for the study of calculus, and strengthens students' conceptual understanding of problems and mathematical reasoning in solving problems.
 Facility with these topics is especially important for students intending to study calculus, physics, and other sciences, and/or engineering in college.
 This course is designed to cover topics in algebra ranging from polynomial, rational and exponential functions to conic sections.
 Trigonometry concepts such as Law of Sines and Cosines will be introduced.
-For this Precalculus course, instructional time will focus on four critical areas: (1) extend work with complex numbers; (2) expand understanding of logarithms and exponential functions; (3) use characteristics of polynomial and rational functions to sketch graphs of those functions; and (4) perform operations with vectors.
+For this Precalculus course, instructional time will focus on four critical areas: (1) extend work with complex numbers: (2) expand understanding of logarithms and exponential functions: (3) use characteristics of polynomial and rational functions to sketch graphs of those functions; and (4) perform operations with vectors.
 This course is designed to provide a comprehensive study of functions, which are the basis of calculus and other higher mathematics courses.
 The students will study the properties and graphs of trigonometric, polynomial, rational, inverse, exponential and logarithmic functions in the first semester.
 During the second semester, the students will explore inequalities, polar coordinates, complex numbers, conic sections, matrices, vectors, sequences, and series.